VeNOM4171/JavaProblems/README.md

  The Coordinates of Random Point P(x,y) & Points of Triangle is Taken as Input like Point A(x1,y1), B(x2,y2), C(x3,y3) if point found inside the Area output "Inside" otherwise "Outside"

+# BreadthFirstSearch

+BFS is an Algorithm that Searches through graphs.

+In BFS user can decide the starting point to begin the search and also can decide the end point but for simplicity,here first node is selected as starting point and last node is selected as end point.

+adjacency matrix of order nxn (n is total number of node) is used to store the info of edges

+'1' if there is edge, '0' if no edges(default)